-The rest of the paper is organized as follows.
-We review the related work in Section \ref{sec:2}.
+\textbf{{Paper} organization.} We review the related work in Section \ref{sec:2}.
 We formally formulate our problem and present a baseline method in Section \ref{sec:3}.
 The proposed methods for answering the explicit and implicit CSPTRQs are addressed in Section \ref{sec:eprq} and \ref{sec:iprq}, respectively.
+We further optimize our solution based on a new insight in Section \ref{sec:further optimziation}.
 We evaluate the performance of our proposed methods through extensive experiments in Section \ref{sec:6}.
-Finally, we conclude this paper in Section \ref{sec:7}.
+Finally, we conclude this paper with several interesting research topics in Section \ref{sec:7}.